marthaprange/content-style-guide-1/08-writing-technical-content.html.md

 layout: article
 ---

-At MailChimp, technical content is mostly written by the technical content team.
-It appears in the [Knowledge Base](http://kb.mailchimp.com), throughout the app, and in a few other locations.
-This section will lay out the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.
+At LookBookHQ, technical content is written by a verity of people from the Client Experience, Technology and the Product team.
+It appears in the client facing Knowledge Base - coming soon.
+MailChimps Example  [Knowledge Base](http://kb.mailchimp.com) and used internally.
+This section will layout the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.

 ## Basics